adrianmartinsen/average-weight-tracker/ztodo.md

 1. Remove the test notification option - just comment out the code?
 2. Change the namespace from bloc_weighin to something more approprate
 3. Add the delete all function to the settings page? - leave this for actual production release

+---

+Upgrade to 16KB page size

+- the package system_timezone is not compatible with 16KB memory page size
+- last update to the package was 14 months ago - doesn't look like it's in development

+Try to replace system_timezone with flutter_timezone and timezone (already have the last one).